-Safe feces handling and disposal have been shown to reduce the risk of diarrheal disease by 30 percent or more (Fewtrell et al. 2005).
+Safe feces handling and disposal has been shown to reduce the risk of diarrheal disease by 30 percent or more (Fewtrell et al. 2005).
 Moreover, PLWHA are more susceptible to contracting diarrhea when fecal matter is present in the environment.
 Therefore, all members of a household should handle and dispose of feces safely.
-This means encouraging all family members over the age of five to defecate in a hygienic latrine,4 supporting young children (three to five years) Access to safe water is essential for PLWHA.
-Storing water after it is treated in covered vessels like this one ensures the water is not recontaminated.
-A spigot is also recommended for easy access.

-to defecate in a hygienic latrine, potty, or fixed place, and training caregivers to dispose of very young children's feces hygienically in a latrine.
-PLWHA who do not have indoor plumbing and are too sick or too weak to use a latrine may need special equipment or supports.
+This means encouraging all family members over the age of five to defecate in a hygienic latrine, 4 supporting young children (three to five years) to defecate in a hygienic latrine, potty, or fixed place, and training caregivers to dispose of very young children's feces hygienically in a latrine, PLWHA who do not have indoor plumbing and are too sick or too weak to use a latrine may need special equipment or supports.
 For example, appropriate bedside potties may help those who are too sick to go to a latrine, and squatting poles or stools may support a weak person using a conventional latrine.
 These technologies and approaches are being tested by HIP in project sites in Ethiopia and Uganda.
-In a recent field trial in Uganda, the presence of a latrine in a compound was associated with fewer episodes and fewer days of diarrhea in PLWHA (Lule 2005).
+In a recent field trial in Uganda, presence of a latrine in a compound was associated with fewer episodes and fewer days of diarrhea in PLWHA (Lule 2005).
 Additionally, as diarrhea becomes progressively worse, keeping a home clean of feces can be difficult.
 This may require new approaches and renewed vigilance in cleaning the home.
 For example, promoting portable potties/buckets, developing washable mats, or placing cloth that can be easily washed over straw beds will help reduce exposure to pathogens from diarrhea.